Building a Model for Returns

 A couple important points:

 • It’s important to recognize the above as a purely empirical fact.
-This is not generally true for an arbitrary sequence of quantities.
+This is not generally true for an arbitrary sequence of numbers.

-• The noise in real-world market data can make it difficult to convince yourself of this unless you look at sufficiently small intervals across sufficiently large timescales, and I wonder if that’s why Bachelier didn’t bother with this mathematical framing.
-At small timescales with the resolution of price data Bachelier had access to, the relationship would have appeared linear.
+• The noise in real-world market data can make it difficult to convince yourself of this unless you look at sufficiently small intervals across sufficiently large time scales, and I wonder if that’s why Bachelier didn’t bother with this mathematical framing.
+Across short time scales, with the resolution of price data Bachelier had access to, the relationship would have appeared linear.

 • Even still, the statement is a simplification which does not survive statistical scruitiny.
-This is a restatement of the classic fallacy that StS_t is lognormally distributed – this is only an approximation.
+This is a restatement of the classic (over)simplification that StS_t is lognormally distributed – this is only an approximation.

 Returns are noisy and somewhat Gaussian, and since annual return is simply compounded daily returns, it’s fair to think of the asset price path as "growth plus noise."
 The subtle interplay of this growth and noise is the subject of this essay.